 VHS Revival revisits Brian De Palma’s slick, retrospective crime thriller.

-It’s rare to see Al Pacino upstaged in any movie, and his performance as a Puerto Rican ex-con attempting to turn over a new leaf is typically inspired, a controlled blend of both the fiery and understated sides of one of Hollywood’s most consistently brilliant performers.
+It’s rare to see Al Pacino upstaged in any movie, and his performance as a Puerto Rican ex-con attempting to go straight is typically inspired, a controlled blend of both the fiery and understated sides of one of Hollywood’s most consistently brilliant performers.

-But then you have Sean Penn in perhaps his greatest ever role, almost unrecognisable beneath a shock of red curls and sneering facade as he sneaks and struts his way from arrogant big city lawyer to crime world player, and all under the nose of one of New York City’s most legendary gangsters.
-Not only does Davey Kleinfeld manage to fool his client and supposed friend Carlito Brigante, he even manages to string him along, using his skills and reputation to get ahead while secretly setting him up for the fall.
-Kleinfeld is a criminal of an entirely different breed.
+Then you have Sean Penn in perhaps his greatest ever role, almost unrecognisable beneath a shock of red curls as he sneers and struts his way from arrogant big city lawyer to crime world player, and all under the nose of one of New York City’s most legendary gangsters.
+Not only does Davey Kleinfeld manage to fool his supposed friend, Carlito Brigante, he even manages to string him along while he’s still of use, feeding off his client’s skills and reputation while secretly setting him up for the fall.
+In the end, Kleinfeld is a criminal of an entirely different breed.

 You ain’t a lawyer no more, Dave.
 You’re a gangster now.
 You’re on the other side.
 Whole new ball game.
 You can’t learn about it at school, and you can’t have a late start. -Carlito Brigante

 Whether that was always the case we will never know.
 Carlito is a new man having beat a thirty year rap on a Kleinfeld-spun technicality, and when his old partner Rolando scoffs at this notion, you can only imagine what Carlito had been like before his sentence took him out of the game.
 The only window we have into that part of our protagonist’s life is through the people who now fill it.
 The movie features a wonderfully colourful cast, both lead and supporting, characters who are laced with slick and sleaze, while the bold and brightly coloured become dulled by greed and desperation.